YOURCODERAYAN/swift_ui/README.md

 Dark, cinematic, space-themed by default.
 Built for portfolios, landing pages, and product UIs that want real motion, not just hover transitions.

 🚧 **Actively growing.** Launched with 6 components across backgrounds, buttons, and cards — more are being added as they're built.
 This isn't a fixed set; check the live docs for whatever's newest.

+🖥️ **Built for large screens.** Swift UI is designed specifically for laptop and desktop viewports — it isn't built or tested for tablet or mobile.
+The live docs site enforces this with a `MobileGate`, and most components assume a desktop-sized canvas (3D scenes, scroll-pinned animations) that won't translate well to a phone screen.

 </div>